-and withdrawal; an active escape and removal of oneself from the external to the internal world.
+Chris Casali leads a process driven practice that entails a fascination for detail.
+A performance of reduction and withdrawal that seeks an escape and removal of oneself from the external to the internal world.
 Leaving behind a fractured landscape that’s obscured and disconnected in form.

-arrangements overlapping in form with multiple viewpoints.
-Her visual language is complex yet minimal in narrative.
+Casali’s artworks explore elements of abstraction with hints of natural reference that subconsciously resonate a personal, yet historical connection to the land and the sea.
+Multi-faceted façade like relationships present arrangements overlapping in form with multiple viewpoints.
+Her visual language is complex yet minimal in the narrative.
 There is an intuitive play of light from darkness, a refusal of content, a quietly defiant act that’s driven by a desire for artistic simplification and integrity.
-She is making a conscious attempt to strip back the influences of cultural liberalist ideologies.
+This is a conscious attempt to strip back the influences and impact of cultural liberalism.
 A long-term commitment to an extended meditation of the fundamental artistic tenets in process and materiality.